US Food

 Fundraising

 Your first mission: raise the money that makes your placement possible.
-Starting June 8th, we train you in the full lifecycle of fundraising, connect you to aligned funders, and support you throughout.
-Underfunding is the single biggest bottleneck in the fight against factory farming — the skills you build here don't just launch your fellowship, they're what the movement needs most.
+Starting June 8th, we train you in the full lifecycle of fundraising, empower you to tap your networks with confidence, offer additional connections to aligned funders, and support you throughout.
+Lack of funding is the single biggest bottleneck in the fight against factory farming — the skills you build here don't just launch your fellowship, they're bolstering the movement bringing in what it needs most.

 September